MicrosoftDocs/memdocs/memdocs/configmgr/protect/plan-design/bitlocker-management.md

   - HTTPS-enable the IIS website on the management point that hosts the recovery service.
 This option applies to Configuration Manager version 2002 or later.<!-- 5925660 -->

-  - Configure the site for [Enhanced HTTP](../../core/plan-design/hierarchy/enhanced-http.md).<!--6979223--> This option applies to Configuration Manager version 2010 or later.

   - Configure the management point for HTTPS.
 This option applies to Configuration Manager versions 1910 or later.

-  For more information, see [Encrypt recovery data in transit](../deploy-use/bitlocker/encrypt-recovery-data-transit.md).
+  For more information, see [Encrypt recovery data over the network](../deploy-use/bitlocker/encrypt-recovery-data-transit.md).

 - Although the BitLocker recovery service installs on a management point that uses a database replica, clients can't escrow recovery keys.
 Then BitLocker won't encrypt the drive.
 To use the recovery service, you need at least one management point not in a replica configuration.
 Disable the BitLocker recovery service on any management point with a database replica.<!-- 7813149 -->